tuomaso/train_mnist_fast/README.md

 Now that we have a fast working model and we have grabbed most of the low hanging improvements, it is time to dive into final finetuning.
 To start off, we simply move our max pool operations before the ReLU activation, which doesn't change the network but saves us a bit of compute.

 The next changes were the result of a large search operation, where I tried a number of different things, optimizing one hyperparameter at a time.
-For each change I trained on 30 different seed and measured what gives us the highest mean accuracy.
+For each change I trained on 30 different seeds and measured what gives us the highest mean accuracy.
 30 seeds was necessary to make statistically significant conclusions on small changes, and it is worth noting training 30 seeds took less than a minute at this point.
-Higher accuracy can then be translated into faster times by cutting down on training time.
+Higher accuracy can then be translated into faster times by cutting down on the number of epochs.

 First I actually made the network bigger in select places that didn't slow down performance too much.
 The kernel size of first convolutional layer was incresed from 3 to 5, and the final fully connected layer increased from 128 to 256.